scott-mcdonald/JsonApiFramework/README.md

 ## Development setup

-JsonApiFramework is a **C#/.NET framework** developed and built with **Visual Studio** 2013.
+JsonApiFramework is a **C#/.NET framework** developed and built with **Visual Studio** 2017.

 ### Prerequisites

-The only thing needed is **Visual Studio** 2013 or higher installed on your development machine.
-JsonApiFramework has dependencies on the *.NET Framework* and *nuget* packages, more specifically:
+The only thing needed is **Visual Studio** 2017 or higher installed on your development machine.
+JsonApiFramework has dependencies on *nuget* packages, more specifically:
-- **.NET Framework** 4.5 SDK
-- [JSON.NET](http://www.newtonsoft.com/json) 9.0 nuget package (Used for serialization/deserialization between JSON and C# objects)
+- [JSON.NET](http://www.newtonsoft.com/json) 10.0 nuget package (Used for serialization/deserialization between JSON and C# objects)
-- [Humanizer.Core](https://github.com/Humanizr/Humanizer) 2.1 nuget package (Used for developer configured naming conventions to apply when converting between JSON API resources and .NET CLR resources)
+- [Humanizer.Core](https://github.com/Humanizr/Humanizer) 2.2 nuget package (Used for developer configured naming conventions to apply when converting between JSON API resources and .NET CLR resources)
 - [xUnit](http://xunit.github.io) 2.0 nuget packages (Used for unit tests)

-.NET Framework SDK's are automatically installed with **Visual Studio** installations and when you rebuild the solution file nuget packages are automatically downloaded as needed.

 ### Running the tests